George VII of Georgia: Reign

 In the aftermath of Timur's death in February 1405 and the subsequent power struggles among his heirs, Timur's empire became fragmented as Miran Shah and his sons struggled over control of Persia.
 In the midst of this chaos, George, who had returned from Imereti, engaged in battles to regain lost territories.
 He managed to conquer Nakhchivan and Ganja while also causing destruction in places like Ani, Erzurum, and Tabriz.
 Despite commanding an army of merely 5,000 men, George succeeded in expanding Georgia's borders temporarily to their former extent.

 According to Vakhushti of Kartli, he was killed in battle against the Turkoman nomads, apparently of the Qara Qoyunlu clan.
 Today, some historians consider this information of Vakhushti doubtful and claim that George VII died of natural causes.

-George VII may have died childless, as his brother Constantine I became the next king.
+George VII died childless, his brother Constantine I became the next king.